MUH4MM4D-SH4KIB/Threads-SSL-Pinning-Bypass/README.md

-# 🔐 SSL Pinning Bypass — Facebook App
+# 🔐 SSL Pinning Bypass — Thrrads App

 This repository demonstrates how SSL/TLS **certificate pinning** works in the Threads app, along with a **practical example** of bypass techniques and HTTPS traffic capture.